mozikov/sightseeing_bot/README.md

  Python telegram bot built using aiogram library.
 Bot supports two languages of interaction (Ru, En).
  It can read address from user's message, connect to OpenStreetMap API and search for tourists attractions in the vicinity of input place.
 Also bot can read pure geographic coordinates and perform the same functionality.

  Bot supports /lucky telegram command which generates random coordinates and perform the same functionality.

  /help command requires description of proper interaction with bot.

  Also bot collects minor statistics about users.
 One can retrieve it by /stats telegram command.
- The link to the bot is https://web.telegram.org/z/#5064497954 (Bot not in production, so it can be offline)

  Tested on Windows 10.

- > **Important**
- > by default - database is stored lacaly SQLite DB,
+ > by default - database is stored localy SQLite DB,

 ## Stack:
 - [Python 3.8.1](https://www.python.org)